-The Build Back Better website contains a lot of helpful resources on building back better and more resilient structures, a principle that can be used in climate adaptation.
+The Build Back Better website contains many helpful resources on building back better and more resilient structures, a principle that can be used in climate adaptation.

 The site provides the tools, concepts, and publications on better building back principles used in New Zealand and other countries such as Japan, Australia, and Sri Lanka after a major disaster.